Programmatic Reward Design by Example: Problem Formulation

 \subsection{Challenges in PRD}

-{We note that solving the PRD problem does not necessarily mean that the resulting reward function is effective.} This is due to certain limitations that exist not only in PRD but also in {logic based} reward design approaches.
-We use Example~\ref{eg3_1} to illustrate these problems.

-The formal specifications used by logically guided approaches\cite{hasanbeig2019logically} can be translated into transition systems similar to the one in Fig.\ref{fig3_1}.
-These approaches by convention only assign non-trivial values to $?_1$ and $?_4$ while equalizing the rewards for all the other transitions.
-However, when $p_1$ and $p_4$ are extremely small, e.g. $p_1,p_4 \ll p_2, p_3$, such goal-driven rewards barely provide any procedural guidance during RL training.
-The reward shaping approach from \cite{ijcai2019-840} allocates rewards to all transitions {while ignoring the transition probabilities.} This approach may raise inefficiency in large environment.
+We note that solving the PRD problem does not guarantee that the resulting reward function will be effective.
+The challenge of assigning proper values to the holes is faced not only by PRD but also by other symbolic reward design approaches.
+We use Example~\ref{eg3_1} to illustrate two aspects of this challenge. \textit{A) Goal-driven rewards.} The reward function specified via logically guided approaches~\cite{hasanbeig2019logically} can usually be translated into transition systems similar to the one in Fig.\ref{fig3_1}.
+Many of those approaches end up only assigning non-trivial values to $?_1$ and $?_4$ while equalizing the rewards for all the other transitions.
+However, when $p_1$ and $p_4$ are extremely small, e.g. $p_1,p_4 \ll p_2, p_3$, such goal-driven reward assignment barely provide any guidance when the agent explores the environment. \textit{B) Unknown dynamics.} The reward shaping approach from \cite{ijcai2019-840} adopts reward structures similar to the one in Fig.\ref{fig3_1} but allocates rewards to all transitions {while ignoring the dynamics of the environment.} This approach may result in \zwccross{other }inefficiency in large environments.
 For instance, if $p_2p_4< p_1\ll p_2$, a global optimal policy would only aim at triggering one transition $A\rightarrow B$.
-But the shaped reward may assign a high reward to $?_{2}$ resulting in the RL algorithm spending excessive training episodes on a local optimal policy that lingers {over} $A\rightarrow C\rightarrow B$. {Although \cite{toro2019learning} rearranges the states and transitions in the reward machines in adaptation to partially observable environments, it remains unconsidered how to properly assign values for the rewards. }Given a sketch such as Fig.\ref{fig3_2}, a PRD designer also has to face the same $\mathtt{?_{id}}$ assignment issues.
+However, the shaped reward may assign a non-trivial reward to $?_{2}$, causing the RL algorithm to spend excessive training episodes on a local-optimal policy that lingers \zwcchange{around}{over} $A\rightarrow C\rightarrow B$.

-In light of these challenges, we assume that a PRD problem is accompanied by a set of demonstrations that show how an expert can finish the task, similar to IRL.
+Given a sketch such as the one in Fig.\ref{fig3_2}, a PRD designer would also face the those challenges.
+Thus we assume that a PRD problem is accompanied by a set of demonstrations that show how an expert can accomplish the task, similar to the setting of IRL.
 These demonstrations will help narrow down the solutions to the PRD problem.
-We call this problem Programmatic Reward Design by Example (PRDBE), and formalize it below.
+We hereby propose Programmatic Reward Design by Example (PRDBE).